Yogmaya Neupane: Renunciation and return to Nepal (1917)

-Ascetic journey within Nepal (1917-1918)
+Ascetic journey within Nepal (1917–1918)

 Yogmaya later commenced her ascetic journey across different parts of Nepal.
 During her journey she came in contact with many renowned religious leaders, including Swargadwari Mahaprabhu Abhayananda Second, who was highly appreciative of her devotion and thus guided her with the Yogic spiritual education under the Joshmani saint tradition.
 After her journey, Yogmaya decided to vigorously practice her meditative Sadhana by returning to her home village.

-Return to Majhuwabesi, popularity of activism and opposition of local feudal lords (1918-1930)
+Return to Majhuwabesi, popularity of activism and opposition of local feudal lords (1918–1930)

 Yogmaya practiced some extremely difficult meditation techniques during her Sadhana, including meditating for days on end near fire during summers and then without thickly covered clothes inside cold caves during winters.
 Sometimes she would even meditate while fasting and only drinking water for several weeks.
 At other times, she would meet with people and her relatives to whom she would recite her poems.
 Unlike anything the people in Majhuwabesi had ever heard or known, her poems influenced many locals and her following steadily began to grow.
 One of her disciples, Bhim Bahadur Basnet later constructed a hut for Yogmaya and also compiled her poems and later published them from Sikkim.

 The tragedies and discrimination faced by Yogmaya in her pre-ascetic life heavily defined her outlook on the injustices present in the Nepali Hindu society.
-Despite being a follower and preacher of Hindu spiritual philosophy, she felt that the patriarchal society around the time was unfairly discriminatory towards women, lower caste groups and in the case of Nepal, towards the lower economic class as well.
+Despite being a follower and preacher of Hindu spiritual philosophy, she felt that the patriarchal society around the time was unfairly discriminatory towards women and in the case of Nepal, towards the lower economic class as well.
 Her poems attempted to make the masses around Bhojpur aware of such underlying discrimination, which resonated with large number of locals.
 Following the publication of her poems, people from as far away as Darjeeling and Kathmandu began to become her disciples.

 Although Yogmaya's teachings easily influenced many underprivileged and politically isolated masses, many local feudalistic landlords belonging to the Basnet lineage, as well as, local people close to the central administrators in Kathmandu considered the ascetic and her followers a threat to their patriarchal privileges and vehemently started opposing her.
 Ultimately, her activism and popularity gained the attention of the administrators of the brutal Rana Regime as well.